olibre/GreatTips/GUTs/README.md

 Where is Good Unit Tests?
 =========================

+* POUT may produce GUTs.
-* TDD produces GUTs.
+* TDD must produce GUTs.
-* DDT should also produce GUTs.
+* DDT should produce GUTs.
-* POUT may also produce GUTs.
-* GUTs are the result.

 But...
-What are GUTs?
+What are really GUTs?

 Laver ses mains